sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 Partitioning algorithms, on the other hand, divide all operations into equivalence classes.

 We chose to implement hash-based value numbering because it allows for copy propagation extensions and operates on the dominator tree computed during conversion to SSA.
-While converting to SSA and performing global value numbering can be performed together in one pass over the original code due to their similarity, we chose to implement them separately.
+While converting to SSA and performing global value numbering can be performed together in one pass over the original code due to their similarity, we chose to implement them separately for modularity.
-A distinct SSA conversion allows more optimizations to operate on the program's SSA form in addition to allowing testing of both passes independently.
+A distinct SSA conversion allows more downstream optimizations to operate on the program's SSA form in addition to allowing testing of both passes independently.

 We implemented the following pseudocode, adapted from Figure 4 of the aforementioned paper, so called because it is a 'dominator-based value numbering technique'.
-A value's name is the SSA variable name, which is guaranteed to be unique by SSA, for which it was first computed.
+A value's name is the SSA variable name (which is guaranteed to be unique by SSA) for which it was first computed.
 The algorithm requires a program's dominator tree and traverses blocks in reverse postorder.

 ```